Mbeya Tanzania Travel Guide

 Some larger hotels offer basic Indian options.

-Limited Chinese dishes are available in some establishments.
+Limited Chinese dishes are is offered in some establishments.

 Basic Western meals are sometimes found to cater to broader palates.